HarshvardhanMunda/Detecting-COVID-19-with-Chest-X-Ray-using-PyTorch/README.md

 ## Contributions

-This work was part of guided project done by Harshvardhan Munda.
+This work was a part of guided project done by Harshvardhan Munda.

 ## Contact